mcp-integrated-search-server

 • issue_id (required): The ID of the issue to update

-• status_id (optional): New status ID (may be restricted by workflow)
+• status_id (optional): New status ID or name (workflow restrictions still apply)

 • assigned_to_id (optional): New assignee user ID